 “if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard, which was preached to every creature under heaven, of which I, Paul, became a minister.”

 Instability in the faith is a core problem in Christianity at this time.
 Christians make experience the determiner of what they believe rather than the Word of God.

 “if indeed you continue in the faith”

 Does this “if” indicate that our salvation depends upon us?
 What if our faith fails?
-If faith fails then it is an indication that it was not a valid saving faith (I John 2:19).
+If faith fails, it is an indication that it was not valid saving faith (1 John 2:19).
 The genuine believer will persevere by the reality of God in his life.
 It is the perseverance of the Savior that preserves the perseverance of the saints!

 Christians are preserved by the perseverance of the Savior.

 Some Christians are so conscious of their defects that they are never quite sure they are a Christian.
 Sometimes they feel they are, and other times they feel they are not a Christian.
 God does not give us eternal life and say, “Oh, I meant that it was only temporary, that is until you sinned enough to lose it.”
 He does not give you eternal life this year and take it away next year.

 Having said that, it does not mean that we are to ignore this verse, which is a flashing red light of warning.
 Continuance is the proof of conversion.
 If a person says, “I am a Christian” and shows no change in their life, they may not be a Christian.
 Well, we will wait and see if it is real.
 We can say that we are Alexander the Great, too.
 That does not mean that it is real.
 A true Christian is preserved by the perseverance of the Savior.